Roundup Cancer Lawsuit Attorneys in Georgia

 After you’ve been diagnosed with NHL, your doctor will determine if the lymphoma has spread and how far.
 This is known as “staging.”
 Staging helps a doctor establish how much cancer is in your body and the proper ways to treat it.
 While the doctor will use all of the medical tests to help make this determination, typically, he or she will use the results of the imaging tests—the PET and CT scans—as the most critical indicators for the diagnosis.

 Depending on the type of NHL you have, the stage of your cancer, and your overall health, your doctor may recommend chemotherapy, radiation, bone marrow transplants, or other treatments.
-These treatments may have significant side effects that significantly impact your ability to work and to enjoy your life.
+These treatments may have significant side effects that significantly impact your ability to work and enjoy your life.

 Overall, the American Cancer Society reports a 71% five-year survival rate for people with NHL.
 However, this survival rate varies significantly depending on the type of NHL the patient has and the stage of cancer.